Top tips to stay safe this Bank Holiday

-Pastimes such as DIY, soaking up the sunshine, BBQs and having a few drinks, all have their potential risks and the advice is to enjoy them with care.
+Pastimes such as DIY, soaking up the sunshine (if we’re lucky!), BBQs and having a few drinks, all have their potential risks and the advice is to enjoy them with care.
 Following some basic tips should mean that you can enjoy yourself this Bank Holiday without a trip to the Emergency Department.

 Our top tips:

 - If you are feeling unwell now, seek medical advice before the bank holiday starts.
 Don’t let your condition deteriorate.